 The normal time frame for completion of required coursework for the MD degree is four academic years.
 Due to academic or personal difficulties, a student may require additional time.
-In such situations, the Rush Medical College Committee on Student Evaluation and Promotion may establish a schedule for the student that departs from the norm and may require repeating a year of study.
-For the purposes of this financial aid policy, no more than three years may be devoted to the first- and secondyear curriculum and no more than three years may be devoted to the third- and fourth-year curriculum, for a maximum time frame of six years.
+In such situations, the Rush Medical College Committee on Student Evaluation and Promotion (COSEP) may establish a schedule for the student that departs from the norm and may require repeating a year of study.
+For the purposes of this financial aid policy, no more than three cohort years may be devoted to the first- and second-year curriculum and no more than three cohort years may be devoted to the third- and fourth-year curriculum, for a maximum time frame of six cohort years.
 Summer enrollment, if required, is considered part of the academic year for the purposes of this measure.
-Approved LOAs do not count in this measure.
+Terms under an approved LOA do not count in this measure.